Undergraduate Degree

 Our students learn the classical engineering disciplines and mathematics, physics, chemistry, and biology.
 They also gain broad exposure to Duke’s excellent social sciences and humanities offerings.

-In addition to engineering courses, our curriculum includes:
+In addition to rigorous engineering courses, our curriculum includes:

 - Two introductory courses each in physics and chemistry